-Gold Coast Rail Line capacity improvement - Kuraby to Beenleigh (Priority Initiative).
+Gold Coast Rail Line and station improvements: Kuraby to Beenleigh (Priority Initiative).

 Proponent to identify initiatives and develop options (Stage 2 of Infrastructure Australia’s Assessment Framework), and complete business case development (Stage 3 of the Framework).

 Individual upgrade projects are at various stages of development.